How to Start Investing in ETFs With €1,000

 Technology Select SPDR Fund ETF (#XLK)

 This broad based technology ETF is one of the most popular ways to trade on the tech sector.
 It has seventy five stocks within it, including the heavyweights of the industry, such as Apple, Microsoft, and Facebook.
-However, with over 16 percent of the portfolio weighted towards Apple, it may struggle when Apple's stock struggles.
+However, with over 19 percent of the portfolio weighted towards Microsoft and over 17 percent of the portfolio weighted towards Apple, it may struggle when Microsoft's and/or Apple's stocks struggles.
 Here is a chart of how it has performed in recent years:

 iShares PHLX Semiconductor ETF (#SOXX)